Reddit API in Python: The Complete No-PRAW Tutorial (2026)

 return r.json()

-DMs are $0.025 per call.
-PRAW can technically do this too, but you'd need a Reddit account with verified email and the privatemessages OAuth scope — RedditAPI handles those headers for you.
+DMs are $0.025 per call (pricing).
+PRAW can technically do this too, but you would need a Reddit account with verified email and the privatemessages OAuth scope -- RedditAPI handles those headers for you.
+See the full guide at how to send a Reddit DM via API.

 | Approach | Setup time | Commercial use | Monthly cap | Write scopes |